yash-bagadia/react-jss/README.md

 ## Usage

 React-JSS wraps your component with an [higher-order component](https://medium.com/@dan_abramov/mixins-are-dead-long-live-higher-order-components-94a0d2f9e750).
-It injects `classes` and `sheet` into props, where `sheet` is a [JSS StyleSheet](https://github.com/cssinjs/jss) instance.
+It injects `classes` prop, which is a simple map of rule names and generated class names.
 It can act both as a simple wrapping function and as a [ES7 decorator](https://github.com/wycats/javascript-decorators)

-JSS class names are scoped by default, you will need to reach into `props.classes` to get the generated class names.

 ### Example